 Need strategies to get started in the classroom?
 Visit our "Getting Started" list.

-Visit the OPI Teacher Learning Hub, and participate in the Introduction to Gifted Students course to learn more about gifted students.
+Visit the OPI Teacher Learning Hub, and participate in the Introduction to Gifted Students or Introduction to Twice Exceptional Students to learn more about gifted students.

 Please visit OPI's Gifted Education Training Site for resources and information regarding how to identify gifted students.